ChemPupWassup/Homelab1/documentation/networking-notes.md

 1. What is ISO in your own words?

 ANSWER: ISO is the copied version of the operating system that you chose.
 This can be linux, windows, or MacOS.
-The ISO contains everything you need for installation and can be used to mount an opperating system to a VMs.
+The ISO contains everything you need for installation and can be used to mount an operating system to a VMs.

 2. why do you thing the virtual machine section is empty?